-This project is fully funded by a ten month \$500,000 grant from the BC Conservation Economic Stimulus Initiative with a focus on job creation in the conservation sector to address CoVid 19 economic impacts.
-The grant will be administered by Cowichan Watershed Society.
+This project is fully funded by a ten month \$500,000 grant from the BC Conservation Economic Stimulus Initiative to the Cowichan Watershed Society.
+The focus of this grant is job creation in the conservation sector to address CoVid 19 economic impacts.

-Koksilah River Habitats.
+Koksilah Underwater Habitats.
 Photo by Jeremy Koreski.